tronprotocol/documentation/TRX/Tron-overview.md

 ```

 ## 4.3 API code generation
-    APIs are based on the gRPC protocol of Googleâ€™s, for which see also https://grpc.io/docs/.
+APIs are based on the gRPC protocol, see https://grpc.io/docs/ for more information.

 ## 4.4 API demo
-Please refer to the following two classes:
+Please refer to the following two classes for a GRPC example in Java.
 ```
 https://github.com/tronprotocol/wallet-cli/blob/master/src/main/java/org/tron/walletserver/WalletClient.java